 First and foremost, stay calm.
 Do not blame the sales clerk if something is going wrong since they are not in charge of your issuing company’s system glitches.
-If you have realised that the problem is with your card, retry the operation a little later.2.
+If you have realized that the problem is with your card, retry the operation a little later.2.

 - Contact your issuing financial institution

 The sooner you contact your issuing company, the swifter the problem can be solved.
-Don’t wait too long and get in touch with the card issuing firm and be ready to have a constructive dialogue.
+Don’t wait too long and get in touch with the card-issuing firm and be ready to have a constructive dialogue.

 - Plan A, plan B